 - Silkies.
 Docile, beautiful birds.
 Laying about 3 eggs a week but are notoriously broody.

 - Cochins.
-Docile, friendly and fluffy.
-They are an ornamental bird and not heavy laying hens.
+Docile, friendly, and fluffy.
+They are ornamental birds and not heavy laying hens.

 - Orpingtons.
 Dual purpose, eggs, and meat.
 They tend to go broody and are a calm breed.

 - Ameraucana.
 Hardy and sweet and tend to be broody.
 Lays a blue egg.